DanGOTO100/AWS-KMS-Workshop/Section-2-Encryption-with-AWS-KMS.md

 <**Figure-3**>

-Create a tag for the volume, for example a key-pair like: **Name-WorkshopEB**S.
+Create a tag for the volume, for example a key-pair like: **Name-WorkshopEBS**.
 Click on "**Create volume**" at the right bottom of the screen.
 The volume will start being created and will be ready to be attached to the instance in a few seconds.

 We have now a encrypted volume that can be attached to our instance.